 When you march with one of the Carnival bands through the streets of Port of Spain it is referred to as "playing mas" and means you will be wearing the band's elaborate costume while dancing through the streets to the island music.
 This is a great experience to share with friends.

 Choosing a Mas Band

 You may want to decide on a band by its costume—each band playing in Carnival will have its own color scheme and theme, as well as style.
 Some bands, like the one called Bikini Mas, feature very revealing, sexy costumes, while others will be more conservative.
 Each band is divided into sections (where you march within the group, like front or back) with each section having its own costume.
-You can view each costume on the band's website.
 You also have to pay for the costume, so checking out the cost ahead of time is a good idea.

 For some Mas bands, you pay for the costume and simply march along with them.
 If you choose an all-inclusive band, however, your payment will not only cover the costume but also alcoholic and other beverages, food, and mobile washrooms.
 Spots for all-inclusive (as well as the popular mas bands) fill up quickly, so you need to make a reservation early on.

 Besides the music, Carnival is all about the costumes!
 To say that Carnival costumes are elaborate is an understatement.
 They are made months in advance and created by some of Trinidad's top designers—there is even a fashion show revealing the outfits.
 That being said, be prepared to spend some money—costumes start at about $200 and can go up to more than $1000.
 Almost all have some glitter and glam (some much more than others) and range from very revealing to more concealing.